Macbeth98/forta-protocol-bots/compound-III-bots/reserves-bot/README.md

 ## Description

-This Bot detects at any time if the Compound protcol reserves are less than the target Reserves.
-This helps to know when the buyCollateralReserves method will be successfull.
-The Bot also tracks when the govenor withdraw Reserves from the protocol or gives an approval to a manager for an asset.
+This Bot detects at any time if the Compound protcol reserves are less than the `target` _Reserves_.
+This helps to know when the `buyCollateralReserves` method will be successfull.
+The Bot also tracks when the _`governor withdraw Reserves`_ from the protocol or gives an approval to a manager for an asset.

 ## Supported Chains